KenKundert/nestedtext/doc/format.rst

 -----------------------

 A *NestedText* file starts with a dictionary or a list.
-A dictionary is a sequence of key/value pairs and a list is an sequence of values.
+A dictionary is a sequence of key/value pairs and a list is a sequence of values.

 A dictionary contains one or more dictionary items, each on its own line and in each the key and value separated by a colon.
 The value is optional and the